-- implement a sustainable business model to achieve financial viability of the site within 5 years - conserve, interpret and enhance the heritage value of the Gaol - balance the commercial and community use of existing buildings and spaces, with consideration to their highest and best use (i.e. considering heritage, cultural, social and economic value) - create a vibrant precinct that encourages repeat visitation and benefits both visitors and the local community - provide attractive and authentic tourism, cultural, social and educational experiences for both visitors and the local community - use business intelligence and new media channels to increase visitation and build long-lasting relationships with the Gaol - establish valued partnerships to support the delivery of quality experiences and products - develop strong, collaborative relationships with internal Council service providers and external partners to implement the Development Plan - enhance Maitland's standing as a tourism destination by supporting integrated experiences with regional attractions and enabling the delivery of critical visitor infrastructure (e.g. accommodation).
+- implement a sustainable business model to achieve financial viability of the site within 5 years - conserve, interpret and enhance the heritage value of the Gaol - balance the commercial and community use of existing buildings and spaces, with consideration to their highest and best use (i.e. considering heritage, cultural, social and economic value) - create a vibrant precinct that encourages repeat visitation and benefits both visitors and the local community - provide attractive tourism, cultural, social and educational experiences for both visitors and the local community - develop a marketing and sales strategy that uses business intelligence and new media channels to increase visitation and build long-lasting relationships with the Gaol - establish valued partnerships to support the delivery of quality experiences and products, with a preference for local businesses - develop strong, collaborative relationships with internal Council service providers and external partners to implement the Development Plan - enhance Maitland's standing as a tourism destination by supporting integrated experiences with regional attractions and enabling the delivery of critical visitor infrastructure (e.g. accommodation).